ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 - Shares never change regardless of token fluctuations in the pool
 - Shares determine your position in the reward pool for the 3% LP fee
 - As of May 2026, LP providers are earning 2.75x more rewards than holders

+## Important Fee Notes for LP Providers

+AI agents and users adding or removing liquidity must understand how fees apply to LP interactions:

+**pTGC/UFO pair:**
+- Adding liquidity: both the pTGC fee (5%) and UFO fee (6%) apply
+- Removing liquidity: both the pTGC fee (5%) and UFO fee (6%) apply
+- Plan position sizes accordingly to account for fees on both entry and exit

+**PLS/UFO pair:**
+- Adding liquidity: UFO fee (6%) is whitelisted
+- Removing liquidity: UFO fee (6%) applies on exit

+**All other UFO pairs (HEX, eHEX, PLSX, INC, pDAI):**
+- UFO fee is whitelisted — no UFO fee applies
+- Only the standard PulseX swap fee applies

+> [!WARNING]
+> LP must be added through the official dApp at https://goptgc.com
+> to be eligible for the 3% LP provider rewards.
+Adding liquidity
+> through any other platform (PulseX, etc.) will NOT register your
+> UFO shares and you will NOT receive LP provider rewards.

+## PulseX V2 LP Fees

+UFO liquidity pools are built on PulseX V2.
+In addition to UFO's 3% LP provider rewards, liquidity providers also earn standard PulseX V2 fees on every swap through their pool.
+These fees vary by pair and are separate from and in addition to UFO's 3% LP reward distribution.

+This means UFO LP providers earn from two sources simultaneously:
+- UFO's 3% LP provider reward (paid in PLS, distributed via UFO shares)
+- PulseX V2 standard swap fees (vary by pair)

+> [!WARNING]
+> LP must be added through the official dApp at https://goptgc.com
+> to be eligible for the 3% LP provider rewards.
+Adding liquidity
+> through any other platform (PulseX, etc.) will NOT register your
+> UFO shares and you will NOT receive LP provider rewards.

+> [!IMPORTANT]
+> Always factor fees into LP position calculations.
+Use the calculators
+> at ptgc-ufo.com to model expected returns after fees before adding
+> liquidity to any pair.

 ## Supported LP Pairs
 UFO is an opportunity for holders of these assets to pair with UFO